Afshar07/rock-paper-scissors-VueJS/README.md

 I've got few issues that need some work:
 * Refactor the functions and make it a bit cleaner.
-* make the whole thing responsive since for the time being, it's just a desktop version.
+* make the whole thing responsive; since for the time being, it's just a desktop version.
 * Add some more styling for better visualization.

 ### Note to myself: